 Adding chemicals can undo the good work you put in for the principles above — pesticides kill soil organisms, fertilisers make plants dependent and herbicides kill living roots.

 From Neils Corfield: https://soils.sectormentor.com/case-study/know-your-soils-12-the-soil-health-principles/

 We planted 1700 trees thanks to the Woodland Trust in January 2020.
-They haven’t had the best start with some tough weather conditions (flooding followed by drought!) but they seem to be pulling through.
+They haven’t had the best start with some tough weather conditions (flooding followed by drought!) and animal intervention (deer) but they seem to be pulling through.